rreusser/trains-and-trails/src/pages/mount-diablo-mitchell-canyon-to-north-gate/index.md

 <span data-behavior="anchor" data-feature-index="3" data-mile-position="0"></span>

 The last two miles was pretty unremarkable.
 It certainly wasn't pleasant, but it wasn't the worst run I've had here.
-I was disappointed to see from the BART station that the hills turned a brilliant red as the sun finally set, but I was on my way home.
+I was disappointed to see from the BART station that I'd arrived maybe thirty minutes too early to see the hills turn a brilliant red as the sun finally set, but I was on my way home.

 <span data-behavior="anchor" data-feature-index="3" data-mile-position="15"></span>
 ## 12th Street Oakland